magento/devdocs/guides/v2.0/coding-standards/code-standard-html.md

 {%endhighlight%}

 ## Spaces around equals sign ("=")
-Spaces around equals sign ("=") are acceptable, but not recommended, because the code without spaces is easier to read.
+Spaces around equals sign ("=") are acceptable, but not recommended.
+The code without spaces is easier to read.

 **Not recommended**
 {%highlight html%}